NeuraiProject/Neurai/doc/covenants.md

 when the activation flag is absent.
 Mempool accounting uses the network's consensus opt-in flags, matching the contextual block-validation path.

+### CHECKSIGADD and Ed25519 Signature Operation Accounting

+With their respective verification flags enabled, `OP_CHECKSIGADD` and `OP_CHECKSIG_ED25519` each add one static sigop, using the same scale as CSFS: four cost units in legacy/P2SH, one in witness.
+The flags are independent;
+a disabled opcode contributes no optional sigops and its execution continues to fail with BAD_OPCODE.
+Unexecuted branches count; bytes inside pushes do not.
+Bare spent output scripts are charged at redemption as well as creation, including outputs created before opcode activation.
+P2SH policy includes these operations in its per-input limit.
+Mempool and contextual block validation use the activated counters, as does the reported coinbase template cost.

+CHECKSIGADD's existing dynamic surcharge of eight against MAX_OPS_PER_SCRIPT is unchanged and separate from the global sigop budget.
+One global sigop per signature is consistent with CSFS and AuthScript authentication; it is not a claim that ECDSA, ML-DSA and Ed25519 have equal CPU costs.

+This tightens consensus on networks where these opcodes are already enabled (testnet and regtest).
+It does not set a new activation schedule or establish compatibility with every historical testnet block; deployment needs coordination.

 ### Signature Malleability

 CSFS follows the same `NULLFAIL` semantics as `OP_CHECKSIG`: under `SCRIPT_VERIFY_NULLFAIL`, a non-empty signature that fails verification causes the entire script to fail (rather than pushing false).
 This prevents signature grinding attacks.